-Our California Uber attorneys will highlight the following in this article:
+Our California Lyft attorneys will highlight the following in this article:

-2. Who are common defendants in Lyft accident cases?
+- 2. Who are the defendants in Lyft accident cases?

 People in California get injured in Lyft-related accidents almost every day.